rooprob/classy_hash/README.md

 ### License

-Classy Hash is released under the MIT license (see the `LICENSE` file for the license text and copyright notice).
+Classy Hash is released under the MIT license (see the `LICENSE` file for the license text and copyright notice, and the git history for more contributors).